bjssacademy/goinaday/readme.md

 Here, the output is going to be `[0, 0, 0, 0, 0, 9332]`.
 Maybe you thought it would be `[9332, 0, 0, 0, 0]`?
 To a human, that might seem logical.
 To a compiler, you're telling it to append a value to a slice that already holds 5 values.

+### Stacks, Queues, Sorting & Filtering

+Why do we need to reslice?
+Well, Go doesn't have built-in `pop` or `push` for stacks like other languages, so you have to use a slice.

+If you want to know more, take a look at https://github.com/bjssacademy/go-stacks-queues-sort-filter

 ## Functions

 Functions are very similar to other languages.
 There is a keyword `func`, the name of the function `plus`, and parameters `(a int, b int)` and the return type `int`: